 Plain Text Email example:

-While zkipster's invitation templates are built to keep maximum consistency across all desktop, mobile and web-based email clients (i.e. Apple Mail, Microsoft Outlook, Gmail, Thunderbird, etc.), your invitation emails can still be displayed differently from your original design, or they can be blocked from reaching your guest’s inbox altogether.
+While zkipster's email custom builder is programmed to keep maximum consistency across all desktop, mobile and web-based email clients (i.e. Apple Mail, Microsoft Outlook, Gmail, Thunderbird, etc.), your event emails can still be displayed differently from your original design, or they can be blocked from reaching your guest’s inbox altogether.
 This is because different devices and email clients have different settings when it comes to handling HMTL emails.

 Banking institutions, for example, can have high security settings on their email providers and block an HTML Email from an unknown sender from reaching their inbox.
 Or one of your guests might have an outdated device that does not recognize the HTML code and cannot display the email correctly.
 You can learn more about HTML Email rendering via this article here.